 What You Can Do

-By learning more about sea turtles and the threats they face, you have already made a positive step toward protecting them.
+By learning more about sea turtles and the threats they face, you have already made a positive step towards protecting them.

-These are a few things you can do to help sea turtles here in Bermuda:
+Here is what you can do to help sea turtles in Bermuda:

-• If you find a sick or injured turtle in Bermuda waters, notify the Bermuda Aquarium’s Rehabilitation Centre immediately by calling 441-293-2727, Press #999
+• If you find a sick or injured turtle, notify the Bermuda Aquarium’s Rehabilitation Centre immediately by calling 441-293-2727, Press #999

-• Be aware and keep a keen eye out for turtles, egg shells or turtle tracks on the beach and report any findings to the Bermuda Aquarium.
+• Keep a keen eye out for turtles, egg shells or turtle tracks on the beach – report any findings to the Bermuda Aquarium.

 • To learn about the Bermuda Zoological Society, visit the Bermuda Aquarium, Museum and Zoo website.